Book by: kanne83

 She smiled.
 "You just need to let John catch up with you."

-I still didn't get it.
+I still didn't understand.
 How could someone be older on the inside than they are on the outside?

 She smiled again.
 "Everyone's different, Sweetie.
 But I promise, one day John will wake up and see girls differently.
 He'll notice they're more than just good fishing partners or friends to go riding with."